Medical Device: Clinical Evaluation Requirements

-Clinical evaluations include the CER, assessment and analysis of the medical device’s clinical data to verify its clinical safety and performance.
-The stages are well-defined, but can be intensive.
+Clinical evaluations include the CER, assessment, and analysis of the medical device’s clinical data to verify its clinical safety and performance.
+The stages are well-defined but can be intensive.
 A thorough clinical evaluation can involve thousands of data sources and significant time for proper assessment.
-Manufacturers should submit evaluations which are re-creatable and make it easy for reviewers to follow.
+Manufacturers should submit evaluations that are re-creatable and make it easy for reviewers to follow.
 Make it easy for the reviewers to check off each step.
 Highlight what they are looking for relative to what you are covering.

-The regulatory process surrounding the medical device industry involves a strict adherence to pre/post market compliance throughout a device’s life-cycle.
+The regulatory process surrounding the medical device industry involves strict adherence to pre/post-market compliance throughout a device’s life cycle.
 Even a single compliance issue you have can turn into a significant effect on your business.
 RCA’s medical device consultants can help guide you through any stage of this strategic process, with capabilities during product development through the regulatory clearance/approval of your product.

 With a well-planned design, along with full visibility of product development and the supply chain, RCA can help strengthen your device’s cybersecurity posture throughout.
 We partner with medical device companies for the entire life cycle, including from the development of your product to the regulatory submission to your notified body.